Boldklubben 1908

 The club house for Boldklubben 1908 located in the south end outside of Sundby Idrætspark.

 Boldklubben 1908 (B.1908 for short) is a Danish football club based in the district of Amager Vest, Copenhagen.
 The club's first team play in Denmark Series, the fifth tier of Danish football.
-The club play their home matches at Sundby Idrætspark, which has a capacity of 7,200.
+The club plays their home matches at Sundby Idrætspark, which has a capacity of 7,200.
 Founded in 1908, the club was a part of Danish second-tier football through the 1930s, had a spell in the top-flight War Tournaments during World War II, before experiencing a revival in the 1980s and 1990s, entering the third-tier Danish 2nd Division.

 History

 The club was founded on 24 May 1908 by several boys among them the four Jansen brothers - Hans, Jens, Crilles, and Edvard - aged 10 to 15 years old, choosing Harry Osbeck as the first chairman.
 The club's first match was won 3–0 against Thingvalla.
 In 1912, the team was co-founder of regional football association, Amager Boldspil-Union (ABU), winning the first tournament under the new association's auspices.